OleksandrZhydyk/Auto-Dataclass/README.md

 ## Auto dataclass
-Package that helps easy data to DTO(Dataclass) object.
+AutoDataclass is a simple package that helps easy to map data into DataTransferObject for transporting that data between system layers.
-Currently, the package supports conversion of
+The package uses specified Dataclass structure for retrieving data and creating DTO.
-Django model to dataclass object.
+Currently, supported Django model object to Dataclass object conversion.

 ### Installation